osrg/gobgp/docs/sources/policy.md

  You can use regular expressions to specify extended community in ExtCommunityList.
- However, the first one element separated by (part of "RT") does not support to the regular expression. part of "RT" indicate sub type of extended community and using sub type as follows:
+ However, the first one element separated by (part of "RT") does not support to the regular expression.
+ The part of "RT" indicates a subtype of extended community and subtypes that can be used are as follows:

   - RT: mean the route target.
   - SoO: mean the site of origin(route origin).